 The proposed law also makes using drones for illegal surveillance illegal, which would include drones equipped with AI-powered facial recognition or other biometric identification technologies.
 Flying a drone over private property to record residents going about their daily lives would violate a reasonable expectation of privacy, according to the legislation.
 There are exceptions built in for utility inspections, cargo delivery, search warrants, and other authorized drone operations.
 Victims of violations could sue for damages under the bill.

-HB45 also aims to ban deep fakes – sophisticated AI techniques that can create fake audio or video of someone doing or saying something they never actually did.
+HB45 also aims to ban deepfakes.
+Deepfakes can create fake audio or video of someone doing or saying something they never actually did.
 The bill would prohibit disseminating deep fakes of someone without their written consent.
 Exceptions exist for law enforcement, medical uses, commercial sales with notice, and other specific circumstances.
-But in general, creating and distributing AI-generated deep fakes to harm someone would open an individual or company up to lawsuits for damages.
+In general, creating and distributing deepfakes to harm someone would open an individual or company up to lawsuits for damages.

 Finally, the proposed law enhances penalties for unlawfully using AI-enabled tracking devices to monitor someone’s location without their permission.
-Installing a tracking app on someone’s phone or placing a tracking device on their vehicle without consent would become a Class A misdemeanor.
+Installing a tracker on someone’s phone or placing a tracker on their vehicle without consent would become a misdemeanor.

-If you’re wondering how HB45, or any other AI regulations and laws around the world, could impact you and your business, don’t hesitate to reach out to BABL AI.
+You might be wondering how HB45, or any other AI regulations and laws around the world, could impact you and your business.
+Don’t hesitate to reach out to BABL AI.
 Their Audit Experts can answer your concerns and questions while offering valuable insight.